-Like most of you I have been following the market carnage over the past week or so.
-As fate would have it I’m actually in the middle of a house move so haven’t been able to write much.
+Like most of you, I have been following the market carnage over the past week or so.
+As fate would have it I am actually in the middle of a house move so haven’t been able to write much.
 Anyway, where to begin?
 There’s no doubt the economic situation is bad out there.
-I mean just check out some of the industrial production figures coming out of China.
+I mean, just check out some of the industrial production figures coming out of China.
 Even if it only lasts a quarter or two, coronavirus is having a significant economic impact.

 Those look like excellent long-term opportunities if you don’t mind the near-term volatility.
 That said, I purposely wanted to pick out a cheapish defensive stock.
 Most of the “go-to names” haven’t moved impressively enough yet, at least relative to their long-term historical averages.
-I mean the likes of PepsiCo, Coca-Cola and Procter & Gamble remain at, or even above, the 20x annual profit mark.
+The likes of PepsiCo, Coca-Cola and Procter & Gamble remain at, or even above, the 20x annual profit mark.

 Anyway, let’s start with those 2019 results.
 Organic revenue increased by 4.3% in fiscal 2019 and by 2.5% in the fourth quarter (“4Q19”).
 In terms of the former number, revenue per hectoliter growth of 3.1% was topped up by 1.1% volume growth.
 Sales of the company’s global brands – Budweiser, Stella Artois and the unfortunately named Corona – grew by 5.2% in 2019 and by 2.1% in 4Q19.
 These brands typically command premium prices outside of their home markets.
 To sum things up, the company sold more beverages while also realizing a higher overall per-unit price.
 So far, so good.

-The big one as far as last week (and indeed this entire quarter) is concerned.
+Coronavirus – the big one as far as last week, and indeed this entire quarter, is concerned.
 In terms of Anheuser-Busch specifically, China is obviously a fairly large market.
 It is not surprising that beer demand has dropped given what is happening over there.
-Folks will not socialize as much in bars and restaurants for obvious reasons.
-Supermarket and other retail demand for beer is also down.
+Folks will not socialize as much in bars and restaurants for obvious reasons, while supermarket and other retail demand for beer is down too.

 Now, the company estimates that COVID-19 has cost it around $170m in EBITDA in China.
 That figure covers just the first couple months of 2020.
 It also expects total EBITDA to clock in around 10% lower in 1Q20 compared to last year.
 That is clearly not so good, but I note that management expects overall EBITDA to grow somewhere between 2% and 5% in 2020.
 That seems a tad optimistic to me right now but we will have to wait and see.